teja137/vit_online_mca_2024/README.md

 ## 💬 Support and Feedback

-If you have any questions, suggestions, or need help, feel free to open an issue in the **Issues** tab.
+If you have any questions, suggestions, or need help, feel free to open an issue in the **[Issues](https://github.com/teja137/vit_online_mca_2024_important_topicsAndQuestions/issues)** tab.
 We’re here to help!

----
+### 🌟

-**Good Luck with Your Studies!** 🚀📚
-We hope this repository helps you succeed in your MCA exams.
+**Good Luck with Your Studies!** 🚀📚 We hope this repository helps you succeed in your MCA exams.
 Happy learning and contributing! 😊